opendata-swiss/ogd-handbook-site/README.md

 # OGD Handbook Site #

-This repository contains web application source code for the OGD Handbook.
-For more information, visit http://handbook.opendata.swiss
+This repository contains web application source code for the **previous version of the OGD Handbook**, formerly hosted at http://handbook.opendata.swiss.

+This version of the Handbook site is currently deployed to http://opendata-swiss.github.io/ogd-handbook-site/pages/index for archiving.

 ## Overview ##